Some modern receivers have an IQ output. The KX3 is one, look here for the setup with HDSDR http://hdsdr.de/Elecraft-KX3_with_HDSDR.pdf

 So, if the Si570 oscillator is set to, say, 62.76MHz it will be divided by 4 = 15.69MHz and sent to the mixer.
 Signals close to three times this frequency will be received.
 15.69 x 3 = 47.07MHz.
 This is called subharmonic mixing and will give an offset of about 20KHz.
 Using this technique I think much smaller offsets will be satisfactory, always avoiding the area close to the centre.

-Subharmonic mixing using 1/3 of the receive frequency is about 4dB less sensitive than mixing with the LO at signal frequency.
+Subharmonic mixing using switching at 1/3 of the receive frequency samples at 1/3 of the rate so the recovered signal voltage is 1/3 (9.54dB) less than mixing with the LO at signal frequency.
 A buffer amplifier will most likely be required with a Softrock.